STS-GAN: Can We Synthesize Solid Texture with High Fidelity from Arbitrary 2D Exemplar?: Experiment

-To reduce computational overhead, we slice cross-sections in three orthogonal directions in STS-GAN.
-For comparison, we also slice additional 45-degree-angle cross-sections into the fake patch set to evaluate the sufficiency of orthogonal slicing strategy.
+\textbf{Slicing Direction} In the training process, to reduce computational overhead, we slice cross-sections in three orthogonal directions in STS-GAN.
+For comparison, we also slice additional 45-degree-angle cross-sections into the fake patch set to evaluate the sufficiency of the orthogonal slicing strategy.

-The solid textures obtained by the orthogonal slicing method and the 45 degree-added slicing strategy are shown in Figure \ref{45du}.
-There is no significant difference between these two slicing strategies, demonstrating that slicing along orthogonal plane is sufficient to create high-quality solid textures.
+Figure \ref{45du} shows the 3D textures obtained by the orthogonal slicing strategy and the 45-degree-added slicing strategy.
+There is no significant difference between these two slicing strategies, demonstrating that slicing along the orthogonal plane is sufficient to create high-fidelity solid textures.